rashmi-manjunath/RuleEngineSimulator/README.md

 # RuleEngine

 Assumption :
-User has to upload json file which contins the stream of data.
+User has to provide a json file which contins the stream of data.
 All the data are case sensitive.

 1)Approach and Trade-off :